ricketytoc/tp/docs/DeveloperGuide.md

 ### Importing data file

-1. Importing the data file.
+1. Importing the data file

     1. Test case: `export fy2324.json`, followed by `clear`, then `import fy2324.json`<br>
        Prerequisites: The application has read access to the specified file path.
 The file `fy2324.json` must exist